federicosoich/module-uala-bis-payment/README.md

 # FS_UalaBis for Magento 2

-This Extension is used to make payments using Uala Bis API in Argentina.
+This Extension is used to make payments using  <a href="https://www.ualabis.com.ar/apicheckout" target="_blank">Uala Bis</a>  API in Argentina.

 - Allow end user set credentials, checkout message and name of payment method
 - Generate pending orders and using return parameters back and change to order status cancel or processing (and create invoice)